 You’ve worked hard to design your home to fit your style, but the rooms still don’t have the charm or appearance you had hoped.
 It’s likely that the lighting in the room is not correct.
 Lighting is one of the most important aspects of good home design.
-It is not only to light the world around us, but to help us to perceive colors and textures.
-Curtis Lumber’s Lighting Designers in Ballston Spa can help you to achieve the right lighting in your home.
+It is not only to light the world around us but to help us to perceive colors and textures.
+Curtis Lumber’s Lighting Designers in our Ballston Spa Lighting Store can help you to achieve the right lighting in your home.

 Types of Lighting